Reducing Food Waste and Emissions

 Due to unpredictable weather and markets, Upper Valley farms, bakeries, and grocery stores generate surplus.
 Thanks to strong partnerships with local farms and businesses, Willing Hands recovers the surplus through daily, year-round pick-ups and seasonal gleans.
 Our volunteer gleaning crews harvest surplus produce from fields and orchards, ensuring these valuable foods are available to eat rather than left to biodegrade.

-With the help of hundreds of volunteers, our gleaning and food recovery programs recovered over 800,000 pounds of fresh food in 2023.
+With the help of hundreds of volunteers, our gleaning and food recovery programs recovered nearly 1 million pounds of fresh food in 2025.
+Through our food recovery work and other emissions-reduction efforts, our total negative emissions increased from 1,280,130 lbs CO2e in 2024 to 1,603,733 lbs CO2e in 2025

 Reducing Carbon Emissions